-What Self-Directed IRA Investors Already Know: Alternative Investments are Mainstream
+What IRA Investors Know: Alt Investments are Mainstream

 As 2018 progresses, a new investment landscape is emerging: A stronger labor market, massive tax cuts and improved economic growth are stoking inflation, while interest rates are heading higher as the Federal Reserve purses a path of monetary tightening.
 The U.S. economy may finally be emerging from its post-financial-crisis cycle of too low inflation and too low interest rates.